ReLoia/My-HighSeas-Shop-Extension/README.md

 1. **Download the Extension Files:**
     - Go to the [Releases](https://github.com/reloia/my-highseas-shop-extension/releases) section of the GitHub repository.
-    - Download the latest `.zip` file of the extension.
+   - Download the latest `.crx` file of the extension.
-    - Extract the contents of the `.zip` file to a folder on your local machine.

 2. **Open Chrome Extensions Page:**
     - In Chrome, navigate to `chrome://extensions/`.